OSD-Services/clean-code-csharp/DDD/README.md

 ### 3.5.
 Repositories
 - A Repository  is in charge of persistence: Lookup and Saving.
 - They centralize common data access functionality, providing better maintainability and decoupling.
-- Define one repository per aggregate
+- Define one repository per aggregate.
 - Repositories are not mandatory, use them when the persistence logic is complex and worth separating.

 ![Diagram showing relationships of domain and other infrastructure.](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/media/infrastructure-persistence-layer-design/repository-aggregate-database-table-relationships.png)